 To schedule backup mongodb to AWS S3 could be done extremely easy in any docker pipeline, here is an example using DroneCI docker pipeline and cronjob feature.
 The complete code example could be found here: https://github.com/Asing1001/mongodb-s3-backup.

-.drone.jsonnetfile using docker pipeline - Use
+- Create .drone.jsonnetfile using docker pipeline

-mongodumpin step1 to create archive Upload the archive by
+- Use mongodumpin step1 to create archive

 2